HectorCorbellini/codeTransformer/README.md

 ## Implementation Details

 ### File Processing
-The application uses a recursive approach to process directories:
+The application uses a service-based approach with clear separation of concerns:
-1. Scan the selected directory for all files
+1. The DirectoryProcessorService interface defines the contract for directory processing
+2. DirectoryProcessorServiceImpl implements the processing logic:
+   - Validates input directories
+   - Recursively scans for code files
-2. Filter files based on extensions and content type
+   - Filters based on extensions and content type
-3. Read and format each file's content
+   - Reads and formats each file's content
-4. Combine all content with appropriate headers and separators
+   - Combines content with appropriate headers and separators
+   - Handles errors and provides detailed feedback

 ### Browser Integration
 The application uses a multi-layered approach for browser launching: